xiaoshan1994/xiaoshan1994.github.io/content/post/skill_1018.md

 cls

 ### Run software
+To run software in cmd, Put your shortcuts or .exe (executable file) in the current path where you can `start <softeare name>`

 ### Lists Installed Drivers (driverquery)
 Drivers are very important in your PC.
 Missing a important driver can hamper your work.
 Use `driverquery` command to get a full list of installed drivers in your pc.
 It’ll help you to find the missing driver.